0 x item(s)

 Teinture Sauvage roughly translates to "Wild Dye".
 The beautiful yarns and colours achieved by Celine come form working with only 100% natural wool and dyes with full traceability.

-The wools that she uses comes from an artisanal spinning mill in the department of Creuse (France).
-It sells high quality yarns washed with ecological products.
+The wools that she uses comes from artisanal spinning mills in France.
+They are high quality yarns washed with ecological products.

 "Some plants contain a large quantity of natural colorant.
 The different types of natural dyeing enable the colours to set on natural fibres, whether from animal or plant sources.
 Synthetic additives such as more or less toxic metallic salts mordants (tin, alum, iron, copper …) are traditionally used to obtain a long-lasting fixation of colours.
 By combining some plants (tannin plants, bioaccumulative plants), it is now possible to make long-lasting vegetable dyes with only natural raw materials.